The 5 E's of Customer Journey

 We need to understand the current customer journey, then experiment with changes that will improve our customer’s experience.

-Ultimately, we’re aiming to increase the likelihood of them staying with us.
+Ultimately, we’re aiming to increase the likelihood of them staying with us, and encouraging their friends to do the same.

 This is a map of the five stages that customers walk through – Entice, Enter, Engage, Exit, and Extend.